tripppdx/horned-beasts/README.md

 # Horned Beasts

 This project was written fulfill the requirements of Lab: Class 03 for Code Fellows 301.
 It extends the functionality of the Lab: Classes 01 and 02 projects.
 These labs use React to display the images of certain horned animals and associated information.
-The user can like a particular beast and click an image for additional information.
+The user can like a particular beast as well as click on an image for additional information.

 ### Additional Feature: